eagle-io/docs/source/topics/nodes/parameter/index.rst

     *State* can be used for digital or discrete data and displays the state associated with the value (rather than the value).

+Multiplier
+    Multiplier is applied to raw data for state evaluation and display.
+Note: Multiplier changes will be applied to all stored historic data.

+Offset
+    Value added to raw data for state evaluation and display.
+Note: Offset changes will be applied to all stored historic data.
+Multiplier is always applied first.

 Units
     The units (suffix) to be displayed with the value or state.